NO FEES UNTIL WE WIN

 Your Uber or Lyft fee for your ride isn’t the only thing you’re responsible for, but damage fees as well.
 Rideshare services, such as Uber and Lyft, have revolutionized the way people access transportation by offering rides to people at more affordable prices than the traditional taxicab.
 When riding with Uber or Lyft, the rider who makes the request expects to only be charged the fee for the ride itself.
 However, what they might not be aware of is that they are also susceptible to other fees, such as a damage fee.

 Rideshare is a favored solution for people looking for a ride, however when riders get charged additional fees that were unanticipated, the rideshare company that charged the fee might not be their top choice anymore.
-What do you do if you get charged a damage fee by a rideshare provider when you are not the person who caused the damage?
+What do you do if you get charged an Uber or Lyft damage fee when you are not the person who caused the damage?

 In the sections below, our excellent team of Uber and Lyft rideshare accident attorneys from West Coast Trial Lawyers break down damage fees so that you can feel confident riding free of additional fee charges.

 If you were involved in an Uber or Lyft accident and are seeking legal assistance to acquire coverage for your damages, our 24/7 legal team will assess your case to determine what steps are needed to get you a fair settlement offer.

 To schedule a free consultation, we welcome you to contact us by calling 213-927-3700 or completing our quick contact form.

 A damage fee is charged to those who damage an Uber or Lyft driver’s vehicle.
 Uber offers a compensation of up to $250 based on the severity of the situation.
 Lyft has five categories of damage fees.
 This includes: